Brad Smith (American football, born 1983): Professional career

-2006 NFL Combine

 New York Jets

-Smith was the 103rd overall selection in the 2006 NFL draft.
+Smith was selected in the fourth round with the 103rd overall pick in the 2006 NFL draft.
 The New York Jets drafted Smith as a Wide Receiver/Running Back/Quarterback in the fourth round.
-He was signed by the New York Jets on July 21, 2006 as a Wide Receiver/Quarterback.
+He was signed by the New York Jets on July 21, 2006, as a Wide Receiver/Quarterback.
 In a preseason game in 2007, he was played at quarterback and rallied the Jets to 10 points and scrambled for the game-winning touchdown.
 He was then declared a "bona fide quarterback" by Jets coach Eric Mangini and was listed higher on the depth chart at quarterback than wide receiver.
 Through Week 5 of the 2007 season, the Jets used Smith in a variety of ways, lining him up at quarterback, running back, and wide receiver.
 He was also a standout on special teams.
 Smith scored his first career receiving touchdown on October 7, 2007, against the New York Giants.

 On December 16, 2007, Smith substituted for starter Kellen Clemens who was injured in a game against the New England Patriots.
 Smith would then alternate with former starter Chad Pennington for the rest of the game, running an option and also attempting a pass.
 He is also a winner of the Jets' 2007 Kyle Clifton Good Guy Award, which recognizes consistent willingness, cooperation and professionalism in everyday dealings with various departments in organization.

 Smith was used in the Jets' wildcat formations.
 He had been injured (quad) throughout the beginning of the 2009 season, but emerged to become a leader of special teams, including being the starting kick returner.
 On December 13, 2009, Smith ran a fake punt play, in which he completed a pass to Eric Smith, having the longest completion of any team that day, the play went for 27 yards.
 On December 27, 2009, Smith returned the opening kickoff of the 2nd half for a 106-yard touchdown against the Indianapolis Colts.
 This is the longest play in New York Jets history, and tied for the second longest kickoff return in NFL history.
 In the last game of the 2009 regular season, Smith had 91 rushing yards, lining up at quarterback each time, having a 57-yard play, and scoring a 32-yard touchdown.

 During the 2010 season, Smith was mostly used as a wildcat specialist and return specialist.
-One of Smith's best games was on Thanksgiving of November 25, 2010 where he scored a 53-yard touchdown on a wildcat end-around and an 89-yard kickoff return touchdown in a Jets 26–10 victory over the Cincinnati Bengals.
+One of Smith's best games was on Thanksgiving of November 25, 2010, where he scored a 53-yard touchdown on a wildcat end-around and an 89-yard kickoff return touchdown in a Jets 26–10 victory over the Cincinnati Bengals.